Non-diagonal Lindblad master equations in quantum reservoir engineering: Master equations in quantum reservoir engineering

 \section{Master equations in quantum reservoir engineering}

-Quantum master equations in generalized Lindblad form are ubiquitous in quantum reservoir engineering, where their appearance depends on particular properties of the reservoir state and the system-reservoir interaction.
-These properties include but are not limited to squeezing of the reservoir's quantum state, and the presence of time-dependencies and counter-rotating terms in the system-reservoir interaction Hamiltonian.
-Furthermore, a particular scenario where a generalized description is essential is one in which distinct uncoupled quantum subsystems interact simultaneously with a common reservoir and, accordingly, the master equation is non-additive with respect to the subsystems involved.
+Quantum master equations in non-diagonal Lindblad form are ubiquitous in quantum reservoir engineering, where their appearance depends on particular properties of the reservoir state and the system-reservoir interaction.
+These properties include, but are not limited to, squeezing of the reservoir's quantum state and the presence of explicit time-dependent terms in the system-reservoir interaction Hamiltonian.
+Furthermore, a particular scenario where a non-diagonal description is essential is one in which distinct uncoupled quantum subsystems interact simultaneously with a common reservoir and, accordingly, the master equation is non-additive with respect to the subsystems involved.
 Thus, if we consider a two-mode system, $\L \neq \L_1 + \L_2$ [with $\L$ as defined in Eq.~\eqref{eq:master_equation}] since an effective dissipative coupling between subsystems appears ($\L_{1 2}$), resulting in $\L = \L_1 + \L_2 + \L_{1 2}$; where $\L_i$ is the Liouvillian associated with the $i$-th subsystem ($i=1,2$), while $\L_{1 2}$ is a non-local Liouvillian.
-Now, to illustrate why one should expect to obtain master equations in generalized form in quantum reservoir engineering, we shall consider a system comprised of $N$ non-interacting modes (bosonic or fermionic) coupled to a common reservoir.
+Now, to illustrate why one should expect to obtain master equations in non-diagonal form in quantum reservoir engineering, we shall consider a system comprised of $N$ non-interacting modes (bosonic or fermionic) coupled to a common reservoir.
 The total Hamiltonian for this open quantum system is,

 where $\H_{\mathrm{S}}$ is the system Hamiltonian, $\H_{\mathrm{R}}$ describes the reservoir, and $\H_{\mathrm{SR}}$ is the system-reservoir interaction Hamiltonian.
 Here, the system Hamiltonian takes the form ($\hbar=1$),